-These oven-baked Italian meatballs are incredibly tender and juicy, with irresistible flavors that will have you craving for more.
-Made with ground beef, onion, garlic, parmesan cheese, and parsley, these meatballs are seasoned to perfection, ready to be served with your favorite sauce in less than 30 minutes!
+These easy oven-baked Italian meatballs are incredibly tender and juicy with irresistible flavors that will have you craving for more.
+Made with ground beef, onion, garlic, parmesan cheese, and parsley, these meatballs are seasoned to perfection and ready to be served in just 30 minutes!

 The easiest, juiciest Italian meatballs ever!

 One of my favorite indulgences growing up was a plate of spaghetti and meatballs served at our local Italian restaurant, which I still remanence to this day.

 There’s nothing more comforting than tender, flavorful meatballs simmered in marinara sauce, all to be served over fresh spaghetti noodles.

 When I first started my cooking journey, I would often resort to buying frozen meatballs from the store to compliment my quick weeknight meals.

 It wasn’t until when I started to make them at home that I realized how easy they actually are to make, and how insanely delicious they are when made from scratch.

 Although there are countless different methods to make meatballs, I will be sharing the recipe I have developed over many sessions of trial & error, to make the most flavorful Italian meatballs that are SO tender that they practically melt in your mouth.